Just Imagine...What If There Were No Black People in the World?

 Jaxon’s sister, who had the necklace before Jaxon, shares the rules of the necklace: he can only use the necklace three times per month, he will only be able to use the necklace until he is 16, he can never take off the necklace, and he needs to be very careful what he wishes for.

-Just Imagine…What if there were no Black People in the World!
-Jaxon’s Magical Visit with Black Inventors and Scientists is a wonderful, fun children's book, by author Tamara Shiloh.
-It importantly explains how the contributions of African Americans through inventions and science touch our lives every day.
-This kid's book also points out how you can sometimes overcome an obstacle if you don’t spend a lot of time worrying about it.
+Just Imagine…What If There Were No Black People in the World?
+Jaxon’s Magical Adventure with Black Inventors and Scientists is a wonderful, fun children's book, by author Tamara Shiloh.
+It explains how the contributions of African Americans through inventions and science touch our lives every day.

 Stay Tuned!
 The following books will be available in 2018!